WannabeSmith/wannabesmith.github.io/index.md

 I am a post-doctoral [Miller](https://miller.berkeley.edu/) fellow at the University of California, Berkeley.
 I am hosted in the [Department of Statistics](https://statistics.berkeley.edu/) by [Michael I. Jordan](https://people.eecs.berkeley.edu/~jordan/).

 I completed my PhD in the [Department of Statistics and Data Science](https://www.cmu.edu/dietrich/statistics-datascience/index.html) at Carnegie Mellon University where I was advised by [Aaditya Ramdas](http://www.stat.cmu.edu/~aramdas/) and received the Umesh K. Gavaskar Memorial Thesis Award.
+I obtained a Bachelor's degree in Pure Mathematics and Statistics from the [University of Waterloo](https://uwaterloo.ca/math/).
 <!-- Before that, I obtained a Bachelor's degree in mathematics and statistics from the [University of Waterloo](https://uwaterloo.ca/math/). -->

 I am broadly interested in statistics, machine learning theory, and probability.
 Recently, I have focused on topics in anytime-valid sequential inference, e-values, causal inference, concentration inequalities, and strong limit theorems.

+<em>I am on the 2026--2027 academic job market.</em>

 <!-- Here is a [third person bio](/thirdpersonbio.txt) and [a recent headshot](/assets/images/headshot2024.jpg). -->